I Refuse To Accept Bradley Cooper’s Actual Voice Now

-A Star Is Born comes out today and it’s Bradley Cooper’s defining role — as an actor, as a director, as a writer, as a producer, and as the sexiest, scruffiest voice to ever exist in the land.
+A Star Is Born came out over the weekend and it’s Bradley Cooper’s defining role — as an actor, as a director, as a writer, as a producer, and as the sexiest, scruffiest voice to ever exist in the land.
 Yes, the movie's as good as critics as saying.
 And yes, Cooper's voice is even better.

 As Jackson Maine, Cooper’s voice takes on its own personality.
 His voice can sing, his voice can drink, his voice can argue, his voice can seduce.
 You want to know the one issue with Cooper’s A Star Is Born voice is, though?
 That Cooper has neglected to make it his everyday voice.